stephaneworkspace/astrologie/README.md

 ## Getting Started

-This project is an Astrodienst Swiss Ephemeris (http://www.astro.com/swisseph/) .Net portage from C (version 2.06) to C# (https://github.com/ygrenier/SwissEphNet) in a flutter project for cross platform usage.
+This project is an Astrodienst Swiss Ephemeris (http://www.astro.com/swisseph/) portage from C (version 2.06) and C# (https://github.com/ygrenier/SwissEphNet) to a flutter dart project

 ## References